Skip to main content

 Taking holiday

 The summer months are the time of year when most Swedes take the majority of their holiday entitlement.
 Of course, winter and Christmas are other points in the calendar when people take time off.
-To ensure that the holiday pay liability is as correct as possible at the end of the year, it is a good idea to - before the holiday year ends, often in March - check off that the employee actually has taken their holiday or is planning to do so.
+To ensure that the holiday pay liability is as correct as possible at the end of the year, it is a good idea to - before the holiday year ends, often in March - check that the employee actually has taken their holiday or is planning to do so.

-If the holiday liability list shows that an employee hasn't taken at least 20 days, check with them whether they have planned to take leave at another time.
+If the holiday liability list shows that an employee hasn't taken out at least 20 days, check with them whether they have planned to take leave at another time.
 If the person hasn't planned to do so, prepare a plan to ensure that the holiday entitlement is taken before the end of the holiday year.

 If the employee has failed to report any holiday days taken, it is important to correct this immediately so that the holiday liability is correct.